 Wet clothing: In the unlikely event that your clothing gets wet, we have laundry facilities and fleece to wear while your clothes dry.

 Cameras: For safety reasons, divers aren’t allowed to bring cameras on their dive.
 Our trained diver will take video of your dive and you may purchase a copy before you leave.

 Additional photos: Friends and family can photograph divers from the South Pacific Aquarium viewing window.

 Friends and family: There’s a spot in the South Pacific Aquarium for them to watch through a viewing window.
 All visitors not participating in the dive must be members or pay admission to the Zoo.

 Parents: May accompany their children if they also purchase a dive.
 Parents who don’t dive must pay Zoo admission.
 They may accompany their children through the safety briefing then watch through the South Pacific Aquarium viewing window.

-Purchasing dives as gifts: Zoo gift cards are available at the Zoo front gate.
+Purchasing dives as gifts: Zoo gift cards are available online and at the Zoo front gate.
 They may be used for Eye-to-Eye Shark Dives.

 Souvenirs: A video of your dive is available for purchase after your dive.